-How to Get a Job in Medical Sales with No Experience?
+How to Get A Job in Medical Sales Without Experience

 How do you get a job in medical sales or break into medical sales without direct experience?
 Well, start to consider some of your inexperience as your expertise.
 Even if you have worked outside of medical sales, it’s likely that you have some sales or marketing accomplishments in another field.
 If you can sell your potential employer that your previous outside experience is sufficient, then you are well on your way to being a part of the medical sales world.

 Below are some tips for getting a medical sales job without experience and breaking into the medical sales world:

 - Develop a resume that highlights or bullets your sales accomplishments.
 The employer should be able to see your accomplishments by just glancing at your resume.
 Don’t hide sales accomplishments on the second page of a resume.
 Put accomplishments on the first page of your resume and use bullets to highlight your successes.
 A sales resume that shows sales numbers (rankings, quota attainment and awards) is an effective tool to sell your skills to an employer.